jeertmans/DelaunayTriangulation/README.md

 This is the case when Voronoi and pretty drawings are activated, and that you try to quickly delete a lot of points.

+After having a look at memory leaks with Valgrind, it seems like the memory problems may come from the BOV library, a library provided for the course.
+My code, in its own, should be Memcheck clean.

 ## Sound bibliography

 All the musics are Copyright Free songs.